-It’s Thanksgiving week in America, and families across the country will soon enjoy a meal that harkens back to the harvest feast held in 1621 by the residents of Plymouth Colony.
-But even as we remember the Pilgrims this Thursday, our image of the English settlers remains largely based on myth rather than fact.
+It’s Thanksgiving time in America, and families across the country will soon enjoy a meal that harkens back to the harvest feast held in 1621 by the residents of Plymouth Colony.
+But even as we remember the Pilgrims, our image of the English settlers remains largely based on myth rather than fact.
 Below, discover five things about the hosts of the original Thanksgiving that might come as a surprise.

 1. Not all of the Mayflower’s passengers were motivated by religion.